cisagov/ScubaGear/baselines/exo.md

 ## 2. Sender Policy Framework

-The Sender Policy Framework (SPF) is a mechanism that allows domain administrators to specify which IP addresses are explicitly approved to send email on behalf of the domain, facilitating detection of spoofed emails.
-SPF isn’t configured through the Exchange admin center, but rather via DNS records hosted by the agency’s domain.
+The Sender Policy Framework (SPF) is a mechanism allowing domain administrators to specify which IP addresses are explicitly approved to send email on behalf of the domain, facilitating detection of spoofed emails.
+SPF is not configured through the Exchange admin center, but rather via Domain Name System (DNS) records hosted by the agency’s domain.
 Thus, the exact steps needed to set up SPF varies from agency to agency, but Microsoft’s documentation provides some helpful starting points.

 ### Policies